 Sonic network not listed

-- If you can see the other Wi-Fi networks, but not your Sonic network, first restart both your device and the residential gateway.
+- If you can see the other Wi-Fi networks, but not your Sonic network, first restart both your device and the residential gateway (RG or router).
 To restart the RG, unplug the power cord for a full 30 seconds before plugging it back in and letting it boot back up.
 The reboot process can take up to 5 minutes.

 - Tip: Make sure you are looking for the right Wi-Fi name.
 If you just switched from your previous carrier to Sonic, or you've just received a replacement device, remember that your Wi-Fi network name has changed.
 If you are using a third party router (like an Apple Airport, or a Linksys router) then the Wi-Fi name and password will be specific to that device.
 If you have trouble getting those third-party routers up and running, try connecting directly to the Wi-Fi on your Sonic RG and see if that works.